positively-charged/bcc/doc/details.md

 --

 When declaring an array, the length of _any_ dimension can be omitted.
-The length will be determined based on the number of values found in the initializer.
+The length will be determined based on the number of values found in the brace initializer.
 So if the array is initialized with 5 values, the length of the dimension will be 5:

 ```
 // This array is initialized with 5 strings, so the length of the array is 5.